- What is Oral Melanoma in Dogs?

 When surgical removal of the tumor cells does not reach the goal of remission, specialists can choose to order chemotherapy treatment if they think this will increase the dog’s chance of survival.
 Chemotherapy is a very intense process that utilizes incredibly aggressive drugs to kill the cancer cells.

-Chemotherapy always makes dogs feel sick to their stomachs, and it wipes out their entire energy reserves as well.
+Chemotherapy always makes canines feel sick to their stomachs, and it wipes out their entire energy reserves as well.
 They may even appear sicker than before they began the treatment, but try to remember that the vet believes this will eventually cure your pet of their disease.

-Oral Melanoma Radiation Therapy
+Oral Tumor Radiation Therapy

 Despite its intensity, sometimes chemotherapy alone isn’t enough to keep the cancerous cells from returning.
 That’s where radiation therapy comes into the picture.
 Radiation therapy uses actual radiation to target any remaining cancer cells, all while minimizing the destruction of normal and healthy cells in your dog’s body.